Hacklab-Videndjurs/ql-800_label_print/README.md

 - python3 print_label.py "Your text" --bold --italic
 - python3 print_label.py "Your text" --preview
 - python3 print_label.py "Your text" --preview --print
+- python3 print_label.py "Your text" --copies="number of copies to print (default: 1)"

 This script requires installation and configuration of the label printer before it will work.
 For installation of Brother ql-800 on your Gnu/Linux system, use this guide https://github.com/ICTools/ql-800-ubuntu